highcharts/node-export-server/README.md

 ## Note About Version And Help Information

-Typing `highcharts-export-server --version` will display information about the current version, and `highcharts-export-server --help` will display information about available CLI options.
+Typing `highcharts-export-server --v` will display information about the current version of the Export Server, and `highcharts-export-server --h` will display information about available CLI options.

 ## Note About Deprecated Options